-- 1. Measure the distance between the scuppers and verify with those on shop drawing. - 2.
-Find the midpoint between the scuppers and locate point C. - 3.
-Chalk lines between points AC, CB. - 4.
+- 2. Find the midpoint between the scuppers and locate point C. - 3.
+Chalk lines between points AC and CB. - 4.
 Install the 1st panels by laying the 0.5" thin edge on the chalked valley lines as shown. - 5.
-Next, install the 2nd panels by laying their thin edge tightly up against the thick edge of the 1st panels. - 6.
+Next, install the 2nd panels by laying their thin edge tightly up against the thick edge of the 1st panels.
+Similar for next panels installed. - 6.
 Discard waste portions of the panels as indicated. - 7.
 Repeat steps 1 thru 6 for the remaining crickets.